ethereumdegen/open-nft-exchange/README.md

 ## Open NFT Exchange

 This is a skeletal template for an NFT exchange.
 It does not implement required logic but is a decent framework to start with.

+See the Cryptopunks contract's integrated market if you need help figuring out some internal logic for the method.... :)